ortus-boxlang/boxlang-docs/language/comments.md

 ## Script Comments

-If you are within a CFC or in a `<cfscript>` block you can use an alternate style for comments.
+If you are within a class or in a `<cfscript>` block you can use an alternate style for comments.
 You can leverage `//` for single line comments and the following for multi-line comments:

 ```java
 /**